st4cks1defl0w/cljs-yagni/README.md

 ```

--r is the only option you should specify for reasonable analysis.
+-r is the only option you should specify for analysis, assuming your cljs is in `/src`

 where `YOUR_ROOT_NS` - prefix for all your project namespaces, e.g. if all your namespaces
 are like "my-web-app.animations.views" then you should run with "-r" "my-web-app", if you also